brettz9/webappfind/README.md

 1. Cookie to hold JSHint options (or CSS lint options) and for remembering XML "schemaInfo"
 1. XML dialect demo with schema for CodeMirror xmlautocomplete (also a JSON schema for checking JSON dialects if not autocomplete as well?)
 1. Images/canvas: http://www.picozu.com/editor/ ?
+    1. Change binary-test-png.html demo into a real binary editor (if a good open source one is found)
 1. Audio: http://plucked.de/ and https://github.com/plucked/html5-audio-editor ?
 1. Video - popcorn?
 1. Music notations  - http://www.vexflow.com/